This article has been updated.

 Make sure you are continually sweeping up the needles and preventing your pups from getting too close to the tree.

 If you have one of those dogs who is determined to get into anything that’s off limits, consider placing your tree in a room with a door that locks.
 If this isn’t an option, use a pet gate to keep your dog out when you’re not there to supervise.

 Position the tree close to a wall to give it support and make it harder to knock over.
 Try to avoid putting it near a jumping off spot, like a bookshelf or a couch, where your dog might try to snatch an out-of-reach ornament.And avoid putting anything edible on the tree, like candy canes.

 Secure the Tree

 Start with a strong tree stand.
-Krinner’s Tree Genie gets good reviews and comes in sizes from medium to XXL.
-It’s strong, durable and easy to set up, but what makes it a standout is the enclosed water reservoir that prevents your dog from drinking tree water.
+Krinner’s Tree Genie gets good reviews and comes in sizes from small to XXL.
+It’s strong, durable, and easy to set up, but what makes it a standout is the enclosed water reservoir that prevents your dog from drinking tree water.

-For extra protection, secure the top of tree.
-Screw a small hook into the ceiling above, and use a length of fishing line.
+For extra protection, secure the top of the tree by screwing a small hook into the ceiling above with fishing line.
 Thread the line around the tree’s upper branches and then loop the other end over the hook in the ceiling.
 Tighten until the tree is almost raised off the floor, and then give it a little slack.
 Your tree will remain upright.